-Though the railway from Kanchanaburi to the Burmese border was masterminded by the Japanese before World War II, it was hurriedly constructed between the years of 1942 and 1943 to carry much needed supplies for an invasion on India.
+Though the railway from Kanchanaburi to the Burmese border was masterminded by the Japanese before World War II, it was hurriedly constructed between the years of 1942 and 1943 to carry much-needed supplies for an invasion of India.

-because Japanese labour, British, American, Australian and Dutch
+because of Japanese labour, British, American, Australian and Dutch

 prisoners of war as did many Thai nationals, help in contributing to the

 Japanese war effort.
 The initials JEATH stands for Japanese - English - Australian/American - Thai - Holland.

 If your budget has no bounds, you should choose one of the staterooms over the cheaper Pullman sleeper compartments as they not only provide you with much more space but they also have two windows instead of one.
 Staterooms come with two lower berths while the Pullman sleepers come with one upper and one lower berth, which means someone will have to climb a ladder in order to go to bed.

 It may be worth your while to book a compartment in the centre of the carriage as they are generally much smoother and quieter than the berths directly over the wheels of the train.
 This is especially essential should you be a light sleeper.

 to make too tight a connection at the end of your journey as there are